 1) Social Security contributions

-Though, new autónomos have the advantage to only pay 50 euro a month for the first year, then 137.97 euro (50% discount) for the next 6 months and 192.79 euro (30% discount) for the following 6 months.
+According to the update of January 2019, the new autónomos have the advantage to only pay 60 euro a month for the first year, then 141.65 euro after 12 months and 198,31 euro after 24 months.
 For women under 35 and men under 30 there is even a further 12 months of reductions, meaning that full social security is not paid until after 3 years of freelancing.

 The Spanish VAT, IVA (Impuesto sobre el Valor Añadido), represents the government indirect tax of 21%, paid by the final consumer.
 You will collect this 21% on to what you earn and must declare it every January.
 Apart from declaring it every year, you must report your VAT every quarter.
 There might be cases in which, when doing business with another country from the EU, to be exempt for paying VAT on goods and services.